-[CentOS] Seeking pointers to info about LVM migration
+[CentOS] Seeking pointers to info about LVM migration and performance

 mailing-lists at hughesjr.com